EFL teaching as an introvert – The good, the bad and the ugly

 In her article, Clare wrote about the fun times she’s had with kids, thus: “It’s like a cloak that I put on when I arrive and take off when I leave.
 I can go and prepare my lessons quietly or read or write.”

 I understand where Clare’s coming from.
 However, for me, I didn’t want to keep taking off this cloak and putting it back on again.

 Introverted teachers have to experiment and find out what works best for them.
-In my case, I tend to do best giving lectures at universities because I don’t have to interact that much with the audience.
+In my case, I thrive when giving lectures at universities because I don’t have to interact that much with the audience.
 Moreover, one-to-one teaching online suits me down to the ground.

 Teaching as an introvert in language schools has its ups and downs.

 Some introverted teachers can make a wonderful career out of it.

 Unfortunately, there was only so much acting out of character I was prepared to do.